phac-nml/irida/doc/user/user/pipelines/index.md

        ![Reference file required.](images/reference-file-required.png)
     2. If you have a **Manager** role on a project, you can [add a reference file to the project](../project/#reference-files).
 Reference files added to a project can be shared with all other project members.
     3. If you do not have a **Manager** role on a project, or you would just like to upload a reference file for *this* pipeline, you can add a new reference file to the analysis by clicking on the "Upload Upload" area or dragging a reference file to it.
 If you upload a reference to the analysis instead of the project, no other users will be able to see or use the file you've uploaded.
 1. Samples are listed last.
-Here you can see all the files selected to run.
+Here you can see all the files selected to run the pipeline with.
    ![Pipeline samples.](images/pipeline-samples.png)
     * You can remove a sample by clicking on the remove button to the right of the sample.
     * If the sample contains multiple files that could be run on the pipeline, the most recently added are selected by default.
 If you want to run a different set, but select them by clicking on the name.